aarongilly/blog/content/Pages/Tools I Use.md

 ---
 This page I update from time to time to reflect what tools I use to do things.
 # Physical
+## Every Day Carry (EDC) Bag

+- Osprey Daylite Plus - honestly maybe my highest recommendation of anything on this list.
+Not sponsored.[^1]
+-
 ## Shop

 ![[tools-workbenches.png]]